 Growing up in rural Pennsylvania, I lived in ignorant bliss for many years.
 My favorite childhood foods were a far cry from the vegan fare I eat now.
 I loved Tuna Helper, Cici’s Pizza, and Nestle Crunch Bars.
 Today, I know better.
-If I could go back in time and stop myself from eating those disgusting foods, I would.
+If I could go back in time and stop myself from eating those disgusting (albeit delicious) foods, I would.
 Unfortunately, I can’t, but I can make up for lost time.
 After much self-reflection and shame spiraling, I’ve taken three of my favorite childhood foods and veganized them.

 Vegan Tuna Helper